 Ms. Julia Bareham

-Ms. Bareham graduated from the University of Saskatchewan's College of Pharmacy and Nutrition in 2008 where she earned her Bachelor of Science of Pharmacy.
-She then returned to the University of Saskatchewan to pursue her Masters of Science in the division of Pharmacy focusing on comprehensive medication management, graduating in 2014.
+Ms. Bareham graduated from the University of Saskatchewan's College of Pharmacy and Nutrition in 2008, where she earned her Bachelor of Science of Pharmacy.
+She then returned to the University of Saskatchewan to pursue her Master of Science in the division of Pharmacy focusing on comprehensive medication management, graduating in 2014.

 Ms. Bareham has worked as a community pharmacist with Shoppers Drug Mart since 2008 and still works the occasional shift.
 She also worked with the RxFiles Academic Detailing Program and led the RxFiles Long-Term Care Project from 2009 to 2015.
 In late 2015, Ms. Bareham joined the College of Physicians and Surgeons of Saskatchewan where she was the pharmacist manager for the Prescription Review Program.
 In early 2019, Ms. Bareham returned to the RxFiles Academic Detailing Program.

-Ms. Bareham was a board member with the Pharmacists' Association of Saskatchewan from 2009 to 2017 and her Cree heritage originates with the Carry the Kettle First Nation which is located in Treaty 4 territory.
+Ms. Bareham was a board member with the Pharmacy Association of Saskatchewan from 2009 to 2017, and her Cree heritage originates with the Carry the Kettle First Nation, which is located in Treaty 4 territory.

 Dr. Ann Duggan

 Dr. Duggan is a family physician who has spent much of her career working throughout the Northwest Territories and Nunavut and more recently working with the urban Inuit population in Ottawa.
-She is a fellow of the College of Family Physicians, holds a Masters in Public Health at Harvard and an honorary Doctor of Science at St Mary's.
+She is a fellow of the College of Family Physicians, holds a Master in Public Health at Harvard and an honorary Doctor of Science at St. Mary’s University in Halifax.
 She is currently a clinician teacher at the University of Ottawa.